 Then, an Interaction Engine update dropped.
 It offered some insane advantages — lots of general refactoring to make systems more logically coherent and provide better access to events like hover and contact.
 It also came with new widgets, a graphic renderer, and most importantly for this discussion — backwards compatibility for hand controllers.
 I dug in when the announcement was made and I must say, I was very impressed with it.
 At the time though, it seemed like too much of a task to go all-in on it.
 I’d have to cut out a massive amount of code and test for all the inevitable side-effect bugs that could crop up.
 Not to mention that their backwards-compatibility support didn’t have one really nice thing our in-house system has — a fully animated hand model that is driven by the controller inputs.
 I was torn, I really wanted to just make the switch, but with our current resources it seemed like too much.

 But as of today, that’s changing.
 As I work on some of the new features, I’m really needing 2-handed interactions (our system doesn’t support that yet), and the soft-contact system is such a huge benefit for manipulating objects with your hands that I struggle to summon the words to do it justice.
 The new hover and grasp APIs give so much more information than ours, and in-general the level of quality is a huge step above anything I could make myself in a reasonable timeframe.
-Switching to the Graphic Renderer will make our drawcalls reasonable and free up those sweet, sweet processor cycles for things like world customization (there are some rendering related perf pitfalls there that are inherent to world customization — static worlds are easier to optimize for prettiness, but when you let users make their own world you need to gently guide them away from doing things like putting dynamic lights everywhere.
+Switching to the Graphic Renderer will make our drawcalls reasonable and free up those sweet, sweet processor cycles for things like world customization (there are some rendering related performance pitfalls there that are inherent to world customization — static worlds are easier to optimize for prettiness, but when you let users make their own world you need to gently guide them away from doing things like putting dynamic lights everywhere.
 Also be militant about batching)

 So I’m deprecating our in-house interaction system, and replacing all of it with Interaction Engine.
 It will be a bunch of work up-front but the work it will save in the long run is absolutely massive and it will raise the quality of Holos for users of skeletal hand tracking and hand-held controllers alike.
 There’s really no reason not to.